nedap/archie/README.md

 ## Migrating from the previous 0.3 version of archie
+Version 0.4 of archie is a major update that requires changes in your code to upgrade.
 See https://github.com/openEHR/archie/wiki/Migration-from-Archie-0.3.x on how to migrate from archie version 0.3.x.

 ## Dependency